obanko01/obanko01.github.io/aboutme.md

 ### My Journey

-It's a bit long but hey, maybe one of these days I'll write something about it here but in the meantime, feel free to reach me.
-You'll find my contact information in the footer below.
+It's a bit long but hey, maybe one of these days I'll write something about it here.
+If you need to reach me, you'll find my contact information in the footer below.
-Side note, see here for a schedule of some of my up-coming arts.
 Also, check out some of works, [audio casts](https://soundcloud.com/kuvie/k3-ke-mi) and [notes](http://obanko01.github.io/).